yining043/TSP-improve/README.md

 Note: A pre-trained model can be found at './outputs/tsp_20/tsp_20200714T212735/epoch-99.pt'

 # Acknowledgements
-The code is  based on the repo [wouterkool/attention-learn-to-route](https://github.com/wouterkool/attention-learn-to-route) and the paper [Wu et. al., *Learning Improvement Heuristics for Solving Routing Problems*, IEEE TNNALS, 2021](https://arxiv.org/abs/1912.05784v2).
+The code is  based on the repo [wouterkool/attention-learn-to-route](https://github.com/wouterkool/attention-learn-to-route) and the paper [Wu et. al., *Learning Improvement Heuristics for Solving Routing Problems*, IEEE Transactions on Neural Networks and Learning Systems, 2021](https://arxiv.org/abs/1912.05784v2).